Nervous system

 In biology, the nervous system is the highly complex part of an animal that coordinates its actions and sensory information by transmitting signals to and from different parts of its body.
 The nervous system detects environmental changes that impact the body, then works in tandem with the endocrine system to respond to such events.
 Nervous tissue first arose in wormlike organisms about 550 to 600 million years ago.
 In vertebrates, it consists of two main parts, the central nervous system (CNS) and the peripheral nervous system (PNS).
 The CNS consists of the brain and spinal cord.
-The PNS consists mainly of nerves, which are enclosed bundles of the long fibers, or axons, that connect the CNS to every other part of the body.
+The PNS consists mainly of nerves, which are enclosed bundles of long fibers, or axons, that connect the CNS to every other part of the body.
 Nerves that transmit signals from the brain are called motor nerves (efferent), while those nerves that transmit information from the body to the CNS are called sensory nerves (afferent).
 The PNS is divided into two separate subsystems, the somatic and autonomic nervous systems.
 The autonomic nervous system is further subdivided into the sympathetic, parasympathetic and enteric nervous systems.
 The sympathetic nervous system is activated in cases of emergencies to mobilize energy, while the parasympathetic nervous system is activated when organisms are in a relaxed state.
 The enteric nervous system functions to control the gastrointestinal system.
 Nerves that exit from the brain are called cranial nerves while those exiting from the spinal cord are called spinal nerves.

 The nervous system consists of nervous tissue which, at a cellular level, is defined by the presence of a special type of cell, called the neuron.
 Neurons have special structures that allow them to send signals rapidly and precisely to other cells.
-They send these signals in the form of electrochemical impulses traveling along thin fibers called axons, which can be directly transmitted to neighboring cells through electrical synapses or cause chemicals called neurotransmitters to be released at chemical synapses.
+They send these signals in the form of electrochemical impulses traveling along thin fibers called axons, which can be directly transmitted to neighbouring cells through electrical synapses or cause chemicals called neurotransmitters to be released at chemical synapses.
 A cell that receives a synaptic signal from a neuron may be excited, inhibited, or otherwise modulated.
 The connections between neurons can form neural pathways, neural circuits, and larger networks that generate an organism's perception of the world and determine its behavior.
 Along with neurons, the nervous system contains other specialized cells called glial cells (or simply glia), which provide structural and metabolic support.
 Many of the cells and vasculature channels within the nervous system make up the neurovascular unit, which regulates cerebral blood flow in order to rapidly satisfy the high energy demands of activated neurons.